Introduction to XML

 XML element is closed with either a start or with an end element like <element>….</element> or in simple clause like <element/>.

-XML allows nesting of statements but they should not overlap each other.
+It allows the nesting of statements, but they should not overlap each other.
 It means an end tag of an element must have the same name as that of the most recent unmatched start tag.

 A single XML document has only one root element like below.

-An attribute is a single property of an element which uses a name-value pair.
+An attribute is a single property of an element that uses a name-value pair.
 There may be multiple attributes for an element.
 Below is an example:

 <a href = "http://www.samplearticle.com/">Sample</a>